TheRealRoyalTS/Bitpanda-CSV-TO-Steuerbericht/README.md

 2. Update the Input:
    ```
-   add the Bitpanda export csv in the Input Folder;
+   add the Bitpanda export csv in the upload Folder;
    Update the tax year and the adress
    ```